eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_operation_reference.rst

  **A note on properties**: properties can be accessed only if they've been added through the API.
 For this purpose, a number of facilities is provided.
-You can either override the generated launcher's *addProperties* method and add new pathes to properties files there, call manually one of the methods **AcceleoService#addPropertiesFile()** or manually add key/value pairs through **AcceleoService#addProperties()**.
+You can either override the generated launcher's *addProperties* method and add new paths to properties files there, call manually one of the methods **AcceleoService#addPropertiesFile()** or manually add key/value pairs through **AcceleoService#addProperties()**.
  Take note that the key/value pairs manually added will *always* take precedence over the properties taken from *.properties* files; and the *first* added property file will always take precedence over subsequently added